Politics

 Filaret broke with the Russian Orthodox Church and co-founded the unrecognized Kyiv Patriarchate in 1992 and was the patriarch of Ukraine from 1995 to 2018.
 He was involved in a bitter standoff with the Russian church, which anathematized and demonized him.

-In 2018 the Kyiv Patriarchate was recognized by the Ecumenical Patriarchate of Constantinople as the Orthodox Church of Ukraine, led by Metropolitan Epiphanius.
-Filaret became the patriarch emeritus of the new church — an honorary title — although the title is not recognized by Constantinople.
+In 2018 the Kyiv Patriarchate was transformed into the Orthodox Church of Ukraine, led by Metropolitan Epiphanius, and was officially recognized by the Ecumenical Patriarchate of Constantinople.
+Filaret became the patriarch emeritus of the new church — an honorary title without any real power — although the title is not recognized by Constantinople.

 However, Filaret's attempts to re-establish his own church were eventually unsuccessful.